yujulia/codepath-dropbox/README.md

 * [x] Optional: Add a detail view for one of the files and implement favoriting the file.
 Configure a Button

 * [x] Optional: Add UITextFields for the forms so you can actually type in them and handle dismissing the keyboard.
+(I only did this for create, sorry)

 ## Extra